ymohl-cl/go_sdl2_actionbuilder/README.md

 ### `OSX building step`

-The osx build make it with [osxcross](https://github.com/tpoechtrager/osxcross) and load by default the sdk MacOSX11.1 provide by [Joseluisq](https://github.com/joseluisq/macosx-sdks).
+The osx builds make it with [osxcross](https://github.com/tpoechtrager/osxcross) and loads by default the sdk MacOSX11.1 provided by [Joseluisq](https://github.com/joseluisq/macosx-sdks).
 Thanks to him &nbsp;:wink:&nbsp;

-If you want use an other SDK or an other link to get it, you could to do it with change [the inputs values](#inputs)
+If you want to use an other SDK or an other link to get it, you could to do it by changing [the inputs values](#inputs)

 The lib SDL2 was composed with the original packages from debian distribution